 What is a Close Relationship in Genogram Notation?

 In genogram terminology, a close relationship refers to an emotional bond characterized by warmth, mutual support, open communication, and positive regard between family members.
-According to Monica McGoldrick and colleagues in their foundational work "Genograms: Assessment and Treatment," relationship lines indicate the quality of connections between individuals, with close relationships shown through parallel lines.
+Relationship lines indicate the quality of connections between individuals, with close relationships shown through a distinctive blue line.

 Characteristics of Close Relationships